openshift-labs/learn-katacoda/introduction/developing-with-odo/00-introduction.md

 ## Backend

 The application backend is a JavaEE application that maintains a request count.
 Each request increments the count by one.
 The counter state is stored in a file.
-We attach persistent storage to the backend component so that the counter state is maintained when a containers are scaled or restarted.
+We attach persistent storage to the backend component so that the counter state is maintained when containers are scaled or restarted.

 ## Frontend